-Susanne Nicholas, MD, MPH, PhD (Councilor Two)
+Susanne Nicholas, MD, MPH, PhD (President-Elect)

 Dr. Nicholas is a tenured Professor of Medicine and a Clinical Hypertension Specialist at the David Geffen School of Medicine at UCLA in the Division of Nephrology.
 She received her medical degree from the University of California, San Diego; Masters in Public Health from San Diego State University; and PhD from the University of California, Los Angeles.
 Her translational research spans studies at the bench, the bedside and the community.
 Dr. Nicholas' primary aims are to understand and identify key factors that promote the pathogenesis of diabetic kidney disease (DKD); uncover and validate novel therapeutic targets and predictive biomarkers of DKD to facilitate clinical trials; and perform population studies in disparities of CKD health.
 Dr. Nicholas has mentored students, postdocs, fellows and junior faculty, and organized local, national and international scientific symposia.
 She was elected to serve on the Executive Council of Women in Nephrology, founded the UCLA Nephrology Women Leaders with a goal to promote leadership and chairs the UCLA Nephrology Racial Health Equity Committee.